 - Refer to the controller identification for the proper power and ground points for your controller type. - Here you can see the power and ground wires soldered in place.
-The power being the red wire and ground being the white wire. - Again we show this with and without the battery holder for both route the wires in a loop either around the battery holder or around the small hole in the board so that the battery can sit properly in the controller.
+The power being the red wire and ground being the white wire.
+We have also routed the wires around the bottom of the battery holder keeping them as short as possible.